peaBerberian/peaberberian.github.io/README.md

 After playing with multiple ideas, I've taken the following technical choices here that I find interesting:

-- Applications and the desktop are completely separated codebases.
+- Applications and the desktop they run in are completely different codebases.

-- Applications can receive arguments (like files and flags) at launch and their code is loaded lazily: only when executed.
+  Going a step further and serving apps from a different domain than the desktop allows parallelization and data isolation (thanks to a browser's cross-origin mechanisms), so that's what I do in my hosted demo (though both multi- domains and single-domain works with this project).

-  Many of them are "sandboxed": they are loaded in an iframe with only hand-selected capabilities.
-This allows to enforce clear isolation, a permission system (e.g. only a very few apps have access to the filesystem), but also efficient memory management, especially when opening and closing many apps in a single session.
+  It means that apps have no way to access what was not voluntarly provided to it and also that a frozen application does not hang the whole desktop, like it would without such isolation.

 - I implemented a "filesystem", mostly backed by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)-based storage.